 How Fettuccine Pasta is Made

 Fettuccine is made from egg and flour and is very easy to make at home, especially with a pasta machine.
-Fettuccine is often described as being one of the first types of pasta made, with the long noodles rolled out and hand cut.
+Fettuccine is often described as being one of the first types of pasta made, with the long noodles rolled out and hand-cut.

 To make the dough, flour and eggs are worked together, with a little water if needed.
 Then it is rolled out, either by hand or by the use of a hand-operated or motorized pasta machine, to the desired thickness and cut into strips.
 Some motorized pasta makers do the complete operation from mixing through extruding and cutting.

 Artisanal fettuccine may include other ingredients such as spinach, mushrooms, garlic, and herbs to make a flavored or colored fettuccine pasta.
 You may find bags of fettuccine in various colors and flavors.
-Sometimes the texture of these varieties will be different from simple egg and flour fettuccine.
+Sometimes the texture of these varieties will be different from a simple egg and flour fettuccine.

-As wheat flour is one of the basic ingredients of pasta, those who desire a gluten-free diet can look for gluten-free pasta made with rice flour or other gluten-free flours.
+As wheat flour is one of the basic ingredients of pasta, those who desire a gluten-free diet can look for a gluten-free pasta made with rice flour or other gluten-free flours.
 Vegans would need to look for a fettuccine that was made without eggs.

 Dried fettuccine takes 10 to 12 minutes to cook in boiling, salted water.
 Fresh fettuccine will cook in just a couple of minutes.
 Fresh fettuccine has a limited shelf life of four to five days beyond its "best by" date, while dried fettuccine can be stored for one to two years beyond its "best by" date.
 Fresh pasta can be frozen and kept for six to eight months.